The Ark (ship): Maryland expedition

-On 22 November 1633, after several delays, two ships, The Ark and Dove, sailed from the Isle of Wight off the south coast of England.
-Three days later a storm in the English Channel separated The Ark from Dove.
-When Dove disappeared from view, she was flying distress lanterns, and those aboard The Ark assumed she had sunk in the storm.
-A second more violent storm hit The Ark on 29 November 1633 and lasted three days, finally subsiding on 1 December.
+On 22 November 1633, after several delays, two ships, the Ark and Dove, sailed from the Isle of Wight off the south coast of England.
+Three days later a storm in the English Channel separated the Ark from Dove.
+When Dove disappeared from view, she was flying distress lanterns, and those aboard the Ark assumed she had sunk in the storm.
+A second more violent storm hit the Ark on 29 November 1633 and lasted three days, finally subsiding on 1 December.
 In the midst of the storm, the mainsail was split in half and the crew was forced to tie down the tiller and whipstaff so the ship lay ahull, keeping her bow to the wind and waves as she drifted.
-This was the last bad weather The Ark encountered on the trans-Atlantic voyage.
+This was the last bad weather the Ark encountered on the trans-Atlantic voyage.

 On 25 December 1633, wine was passed out to celebrate Christmas.
 The following day, 30 colonists fell ill with a fever brought on by excessive drinking and 12 died, including two of the Roman Catholic colonists.
 These were the only losses suffered on the voyage.
-On 3 January 1633/34 (see below on the start of the new year), The Ark arrived at the island of Barbados in the West Indies after a voyage of 42 days from England.
+On 3 January 1633/34 (see below on the start of the new year), the Ark arrived at the island of Barbados in the West Indies after a voyage of 42 days from England.
 About two weeks later, Dove arrived.
 As it later developed, Dove had been able to reach the shelter of Plymouth harbor where she rode out the storm.

 On 24 January 1633/34, the ships departed Barbados.
-An earlier departure was intended but was delayed because Richard Orchard, master (captain) the Dove had departed inland to collect some debts and could not be found on the intended sailing date.
+An earlier departure was intended but was delayed because Richard Orchard, master (captain) of the Dove had departed inland to collect some debts and could not be found on the intended sailing date.
 After making a few other stops in the Caribbean Sea, on 24 February 1633/34 the ships arrived at Point Comfort (now called Old Point Comfort) at the mouths of the James, Nansemond, and Elizabeth rivers, which formed the great harbor of Hampton Roads in Virginia.
 This ended their ocean voyage which had lasted slightly over three months, of which 66 days were actually spent at sea.
-The two ships briefly stopped in Jamestown, Virginia up the James River.
+The two ships briefly stopped in Jamestown, Virginia, up the James River.